Raise your hand if you want to have glutes of steel!

 If you are like millions of women, you dream of showing off a toned and round booty.

 I still haven't met the first single woman who doesn't want it.
 And among married women there are also plenty.

-For this reason, I want to share with you this practical guide where I will teach you some effective actions to transform yours.
+Therefore, I want to share with you this practical guide where I will teach you some effective actions to transform yours.

-Well-worked buttocks attract more than looks
+Well-worked glutes attract more than just looks

 The glutes also tend to be weak among runners.
 Many of them do not include them in their training.

 Conclusion?
 You have to move that booty and have a nutritious and balanced diet.